SiaExplains/code-lab/architecture/microservices/understanding.md

 -   Distributed systems are harder to develop (remote calls are slow and always at risk of failure)
 -   transactional process and difficult to manage consistency
 -   Opertional complexcity: needs a mature team to manage lots of services, which need to deplying regularly

+### Anti Patterns!

+-   Use Microservices in small projects (remove ants with nuclear bomb)